Honored Warriors & Distinguished VIP Ambassadors Team Fastrax™ Warrior Weekend to Remember 2017

 Air Force Lt Col Kevin B. Lombardo – Honored VIP Guest

-(Combat Veteran) Major Lombardo is the Chief of Nuclear Weapons Security at United States Strategic Command.
+(Combat Veteran) Lt Col Lombardo is the Chief of Nuclear Weapons Security at United States Strategic Command.
 He is responsible for advising senior leaders on all security aspects of the nation’s strategic capabilities.
 Lt Col Lombardo is a Combat Valor decorated Officer who is very active in Wounded Warrior programs.
 He is an in-demand speaker for PTSD and Combat Stress platforms.
 He entered the Air Force in 1996 as an enlisted Defender.
-In 2002 Major Lombardo commissioned through the Air Force Reserve Officer Training Corps at Kent State University in Kent, Ohio.
+In 2002, Lt Col Lombardo commissioned through the Air Force Reserve Officer Training Corps at Kent State University in Kent, Ohio.
 He is a graduated Squadron Commander who has worked at numerous operational wings, MAJCOMs and Combatant Command positions.
 Lt Col Lombardo was awarded the Air Force Commendation Medal w/Valor for the rescue of SGT Joel Tavera during a rocket attack at COB Adder in 2008.
-He is an Ohio native from Chagrin Falls, OH and is a 1990 graduate of Kenston High School in Bainbridge Twp.
+Lt Col Lombardo has been selected for induction in the Ohio Military Hall of Fame in 2018.

 (Purple Heart Recipient) Adam McLeod served nearly 18 years in the US Air Force.
 His first 12 ½ years he served as a Security Police/Forces and a K-9 handler.
 He was honorably retired in 2010 as an E-7, Air Force Master Sergeant.
 He has deployed 10 times, two of which were combat deployments while in uniform.
 His final deployment was to Afghanistan as an advisor to Regional Command West (RC-W) forces on improvised explosive devices (IEDs).
 Adam was assigned to Camp Bastion/Leatherneck supporting US Marine Corps tactical units as well as other units assigned to and/or transient through the base.
 His awards include the Bronze Star, Meritorious Service, Purple Heart and Air Force Commendation medals.
 In 2007, Adam selected a voluntary deployment to Camp Fallujah, Fallujah, Iraq as an analyst assigned to a US Marine Corps explosive ordnance disposal (EOD) detachment.
 He was tasked to conduct tactical exploitation and forensic analysis of IEDs.
 He used his analysis to identify IED cells in the area, suggest countermeasures to tactical units and provide information to direct action units.
 It was during this deployment where an already aggravated back condition deteriorated into his second back surgery in 2008.
 He lost a significant amount of hearing, no doubt due to IED blasts.
 Following the deployment, he was diagnosed with traumatic brain injury as well as post-traumatic stress disorder and ultimately medically boarded out of the Air Force three days prior to his 18th year military anniversary.